R-CF/ncdfCF/README.md

 ## Extracting data

-There are three ways to read data for a data variable from the resource:
+There are various ways to read data for a data variable from the
+resource:

 - **`[]`:** The usual R array operator gives you access to the raw, non-interpreted data in the netCDF resource.
 This uses index values into the dimensions and requires you to know the order in which the dimensions are specified for the variable.
 With a bit of tinkering and some helper functions in `ncdfCF` this is still very easy to do.
+- **`raw()`:** This also gets the data in the layout of the file (or the data set) but with dimnames set.
+Importantly, you can call this after calling `subset()` and you will get the raw data for the specific spatial and temporal domain that you are interested in.
+- **`array()`:** Like `raw()`, this extracts all the (subsetted) data, but now the data will be oriented in the standard R way of column-major order.
+Y coordinates will run from the top to the bottom (so latitude values, for instance, will be decresing).
 - **`subset()`:** The `subset()` method lets you specify what you want to extract from each dimension in real-world coordinates and timestamps, in whichever order.
 This can also rectify non-Cartesian grids to regular longitude-latitude grids.
+Subsetting is lazy: data is not loaded so long as a direct relationship to the data in the netCDF resource is maintained.
 - **`profile()`:** Extract “profiles” from the data variable.
 This can take different forms, such as a temporal or depth profile for a single location, but it could also be a zonal field (such as a transect in